 Although we suspended all physical classes in March, SSA has made the determination that, taking into account the range of safeguards outlined below, it is now safe to resume physical classes on a limited basis.
 Our first in person classes will run at a single pilot venue in July (to ensure that we get our processed right the first time), and will then expand to multiple venues in Term #3.

 We have developed an action plan to help prevent the spread of the virus and keep our students safe – please check it out to learn more about what we’re doing!

-As of mid-May 2020, all of our programs have been online for around two months, and there is no health risk associated with attending the programs from the safety of one’s home.
+As of late June 2020, all of our programs have been online for around three months, and there is no health risk associated with attending the programs from the safety of one’s home.

 If we work together, we can minimise risk and remain safe over the next few months.

 We have prepared our COVID-19 Action Plan which outlines the three elements we are using to keep students safe.